theonetrade/backtest-kit/docs/classes/PersistSessionUtils.md

 getSessionStorage: any
 ```

+Memoized factory creating one IPersistSessionInstance per
+(strategyName, exchangeName, frameName) triple.

 ### waitForInit

 ```ts
 waitForInit: (strategyName: string, exchangeName: string, frameName: string, initial: boolean) => Promise<void>
 ```

-Initializes the storage for a given (strategyName, exchangeName, frameName) triple.
+Initializes the session storage for the given context.
+Skips initialization when `initial` is false (used to gate first-time setup).

 ### readSessionData